onc-healthit/api-resource-guide/docs/inquiry-portal/g10-inquiries.md

 The <a target = "_blank" href = "https://inferno.healthit.gov/suites/g10_certification">Inferno testing tool ONC Health IT Certification Program tests for § 170.315(g)(10)</a> will be updated to accommodate this change in the coming weeks.

+## Paragraph (g)(10)(iv)
+### July 2022
+**Stakeholder Inquiry**: We are failing the Inferno (g)(10) Standardized API Test Kit test “5.3.01 Bulk Data Server is secured by transport layer security Server did not permit/deny the connections with the correct TLS versions.”
+Our implementation enforces TLS connections at the application layer and not the network layer.
+Is this allowable for certification to (g)(10)?

+**ONC Response**: ONC has issued the following clarification in the § 170.315(g)(10) "Standardized API for patient and population services" Certification Companion Guide regarding the requirements at § 170.315(g)(10)(iv) “Secure connection”.

+*Health IT developers are encouraged but not required to follow TLS Best Current Practice (BCP 195) for TLS version enforcement, referenced in section 6.1.0.3 of the HL7 4.0.1 Fast Healthcare Interoperability Resources Specification (FHIR) Release 4, October 30, 2019, which recommends TLS 1.2 or higher to be used for all production data exchange and limits support for lower versions of TLS.
+To meet ONC Certification requirements, Health IT developers must document how the Health IT Module enforces TLS version 1.2 or above to meet the API documentation requirements at § 170.315(g)(10)(viii) and API Transparency Conditions at 45 CFR 170.404(a)(2).*

+The Inferno testing tool will be updated to align with this clarification.
+However, until the Inferno testing tool is updated, ONC grants an exception for the ONC Certification (g)(10) Standardized API Test Kit test 5.3.01 "Bulk Data Server is secured by transport layer security", wherein for the purposes of certification and testing it is sufficient for the health IT developer to document how the Health IT Module enforces TLS version 1.2 or above for the Bulk Data file server.

 --8<-- "includes/abbreviations.md"